 The new policy memo further instructed USCIS to create or update the agency’s operational guidance on NTA issuance within 30 days of the memo’s publication on June 28, 2018.
 As the publication of the operational guidance remains pending, USCIS has announced it will delay implementation of the new NTA policy until such guidance is issued.2

 Prior to this updated directive, USCIS would generally refer cases of potentially removable foreign nationals to ICE to determine whether removal proceedings should be initiated.
-ICE, the traditional enforcement arm for immigration matters, would then issue a Notice to Appear for the potentially removable individual.
+ICE, the traditional enforcement arm for immigration matters, would then issue an NTA for the potentially removable individual.

 The new policy sends a clear message: USCIS is focused on expanding its immigration enforcement priorities and charging its adjudicating officers to execute on these initiatives.